boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 * A simple configuration is required for IPv4: DHCP flavor can be provided by configuration of custom options.
 Refer to {{NRLP-WIRE}}.
 * A similar configuration approach can be followed for DHCPv6.
 * A minor change to the network is required for NRLP RA: upgrade PE nodes to support a new Neighbor Discovery option.
 Note that all IPv6 hosts and networks are required to support Neighbor Discovery {{?RFC4861}}.
-* An API needs to be exposed on the host to share the advice will applications.
+* An API needs to be exposed on the host to share the advice with applications.

 ## SCONE  (to be completed by the authors of SCONE) {#sec-scone}